Frequently Asked Questions

 Am I eligible for the college division?

 The College Division is for students ages 18 through 29 who will have completed at least one year as a full-time college student by the start date of their program.
 In addition to current undergraduates, many students at BMC have graduated or are presently enrolled for graduate study.
+The High School Division includes rising freshmen and graduating seniors.

 Can I apply to more than one program?